 Exceptions to the travel ban

-Furthermore, exceptions can be made for persons for whom the trip to the US is of national interest according to Homeland Security.
-Exceptions are made, among others, for students with an F-1 or M-1 visa, for business travellers, investors, traders from countries that have a treaty with the US (which includes the United Kingdom and Ireland), academics, persons with a J-1 visa, and highly qualified persons who are travelling for humanitarian purposes or with regard to American public health or national security.
+Furthermore, exceptions can be made for individuals for whom the trip to the United States is of national interest according to Homeland Security.
+Exceptions are made, among others, for students with an F-1 or M-1 visa, for business travellers, investors, traders from countries that have a treaty with the USA (which includes the United Kingdom and Ireland), academics, individuals with a J-1 visa, persons providing support in vital infrastructure (sectors such as defence, energy, agriculture and healthcare) and highly qualified persons who are travelling for humanitarian purposes or with regard to American public health or national security.

 Can my ESTA be cancelled?

 If the American immigration service suspects that a traveller is not adhering to the travel ban, their ESTA will be cancelled.
 Once the traveller agrees to follow the rules set in place, they can apply for an ESTA again.
 In exceptional cases, an ESTA can be wrongfully cancelled.
-This can occur if the airline has incorrectly informed the American immigration service on whether the traveller has been to one of the 14 above-mentioned countries in the past 14 days.
+This can occur if the airline has incorrectly informed the American immigration service that the traveller has been to one of the countries listed above in the past 14 days.
 Has you ESTA been wrongfully cancelled?
 Contact your airline and explain that you are not subject to the travel ban, and ask them to pass this on to the RCLG.

 When can I safely travel to the USA again?

 It is not yet known when holidays and business trips with an ESTA from the UK and Ireland to the United States will resume.
 The current travel ban will remain in place for an indefinite period.
-Other measures might follow that can influence travel to the USA with an ESTA.
-Keep an eye on this page in the coming weeks to stay informed of developments.
+There are rumours that the European travel ban will be lifted in May, but this has not yet been confirmed by US authorities.
+Keep a close watch on this page to stay informed on developments.

 Would you like to receive an email once the travel ban has been lifted?